Rahul21j/Rahul21j/README.md

 ## 🧑‍💻 Professional Experience

-I have worked as a Junior Software Engineer at CodeTrade India Pvt.
-Ltd., where I specialized in web development, implementing Elasticsearch, customizing D3.js visualizations, and enhancing user engagement through various technologies.
+I have worked as a Junior Software Engineer, where I specialized in web development, implementing Elasticsearch, customizing D3.js visualizations, and enhancing user engagement through various technologies.

 ## 🎓 Education